-The National Trust devised a scheme and provided a list of “50 things to do before you are 11 3/4” (numbers will appear through the blog) which are great for people of all ages to enjoy.
+The National Trust has devised a scheme and provided a list of “50 things to do before you are 11 3/4” (numbers will appear through this blog) which are great for people of all ages to enjoy.
 Here are some of the things that are on the list that I will be doing this summer – and trust me it is a long time since I was 11 3/4 !

-Dorset is a coastal county and is fortunate to have the Jurassic Coast World Heritage Site making up 95 miles of the coastline from Orcombe Point in East Devon to Old Harry Rocks in Dorset.
+Dorset is a coastal county and is fortunate to have the Jurassic Coast World Heritage Site making up 95 miles of the coastline from Orcombe Point in East Devon to Old Harry Rocks in East Dorset.
 This changing coastline provides a great opportunity for many seaside activities including fossil hunting (number 26) – visit one of the visitor centres where you will be able to find out the best (and safest) ways to find your own fossil.
 Fossil hunting walks are available and can be booked directly through some of the centres.

 Golden Cap is the highest point on the south coast of England and is certainly a “huge hill to climb” (number 28).
 From the top, there are spectacular views across Lyme Bay and on a clear day, you can see all the way to Dartmoor.